lstep/surroundhome/obs-new-discoveries/README.md

-# New Discoveries API Documentation
+# OBS API Documentation

 This service listens for NATS messages to add new discoveries/links to your Obsidian daily notes.

 ## Base Configuration
-- NATS Server: `nats://ailocal:4222`
+- NATS Server: `nats://localhost:4222`
 - Subscription Topic: `POST:.memorize`

 ## Adding a New Discovery